 white and pale green parts thinly sliced

-For the steak: Combine canola, grapeseed, or coconut oil in a nonreactive dish or large resealable plastic bag with 2 tablespoons of the honey, 1 tablespoon of the lime juice, 2 teaspoons of kosher salt, the garlic, and a few cranks or freshly ground black pepper.
-Stir until the honey is dissolved then add steak and turn to thoroughly coat.
+Marinate The Steak: Combine canola, grapeseed, or coconut oil in a nonreactive dish or large resealable plastic bag with 2 tablespoons of the honey, 1 tablespoon of the lime juice, 2 teaspoons of kosher salt, the garlic, and a few cranks of freshly ground black pepper.
+Stir until the honey is dissolved, then add steak and turn to coat thoroughly.
 Cover dish or close bag and allow to marinate at room temperature for 30 minutes.

 If you are making ahead, cover, and place in refrigerator -- can be marinated up to 24 hours in refrigerator.

-If the steak was put in the regrigerator, remove from refrigerator and bring to room temperature for at least 15 minutes.
+If the steak was put in the refrigerator, remove it and bring it to room temperature for at least 15 minutes.
 Heat a lightly oiled grill pan to medium-high heat.
-When pan is heated, remove steak from marinade, shake off excess, add to pan and cook, undisturbed, for about 4 to 5 minutes per side for medium rare.

-For the salsa: While the steak rests, combine the figs, the balsamic, the olive oil, the remaining 1 tablespoon of the lime juice, the scallions, and the mint.
-Taste the figs, if they're not very sweet, add a drizzle of honey and stir to combine.
+Make The Fig Salsa: While the steak rests, combine the figs, the balsamic, the olive oil, the remaining 1 tablespoon of the lime juice, the scallions, and the mint.
+Taste the figs. If they're not very sweet, add a drizzle of honey and stir to combine.
 Season to taste with salt and freshly ground black pepper.
 To serve, slice the steak thinly across the grain and pass the fig salsa on the side.

 More On Salt & Wind Travel